 Before you start creating a content promotion plan, it’s important to consider the channels available.
 Identifying channels by Owned, Earned and Paid categories is a great place to start.

-For Gaurav, Owned refers to the marketing channels he manages, for example his website, blog, and social media profiles.
+For Ryan, 'owned' refers to the marketing channels he manages, for example his website, blog, and social media profiles.
 Promoting content over owned channels is a great starting point because it’s a typically flexible and low cost option.

-Earned channels refers to anything that’s picked up by a third party, such as another pet care blogger that shares Gaurav’s content.
+Earned channels refers to anything that’s picked up by a third party, such as another pet care blogger that shares Ryan’s content.
 Earned channels can boost the reach of content and add credibility.